Erosion and Sediment Control Training and Certification Program

 For ECT: Certification shall be valid for five years (expiring on December 31st of the fifth year).
 A 90 day grace period will be allowed for the individual to renew their certification.

-- To be eligible to renew certification, technicians shall have completed two update classes in the five-year period between certification and recertification.
+- To be eligible to renew certification, technicians shall have completed one update class (Web-based) in the five-year period between certification and recertification.
 The Iowa DOT or an agency or organization approved by the TTCP will hold these classes.
 The technician will not receive credit for more than one update per training session, or an update taken the year that they initially attended certification training.

-- If the technician does not attend the required two update courses, or fails the recertification exam, they will be required to attend the ECT class and pass the exam.
+- If the technician does not attend the required one update class (Web-based), or fails the recertification exam, they will be required to attend the ECT class and pass the exam.

 10. What are the responsibilities of an ECT and an ESC Basics trained individual?